John D. Cook, Ph.D.

 Here are some of the hats I've worn.

 Consultant: I consult with companies in statistics, mathematical modeling, and software development.
-I have consulted for clients ranging from solo entrepreneurs to some of the largest biotech and software companies in the US.
+My clients have ranged from solo entrepreneurs to some of the largest biotech and software companies in the world.
 Please contact me to discuss how I could help your company.

 Teacher: I taught mathematics at The University of Texas at Austin and Vanderbilt University.
 I also taught statistics at the UT Graduate School of Biomedical Sciences.